Connecting Employers with Older Workers

 Our Partners

-The Center partners with employers to connect them with our national network of workforce development specialists, reach older workers, build programming, and create custom partnerships aligned with their organization’s goals.
+We partner with American businesses to connect them to our national network of workforce development specialists, reach local talent, build programming, and create custom partnerships aligned with their organizational goals.

 Federal Partners

-The Center partners with Federal agencies, such as the Forest Service and the National Park Service, on staffing solutions.
-We provide skilled and experienced older workers to increase capacity without adding an administrative burden.
+We partner with Federal agencies, such as the Forest Service and the National Park Service, on staffing solutions.
+We provide skilled and experienced older Americans to meet their mandates without adding an administrative burden.

 Rural America

-Older workers in rural settings have a unique employment challenge because of specific barriers posed by rural settings, coupled with the specific skills required by rural industries.
-The Center is in key areas to reach dispersed rural older workers.
-The Center’s partners have relationships and expertise with rural communities to provide scalable workforce development solutions and training in the skills required by employers in rural communities.
+Older Americans in rural settings have a unique employment challenge.
+We are in key areas to reach dispersed rural older workers.
+Our partners have relationships and expertise with rural communities to provide scalable job taining and placement solutions that focus on the skills required by local businesses in rural communities.

 Veterans

 More than half of unemployed Veterans are age 45 or older.
 However, the majority of workforce programs for Veterans are only available to younger Veterans.
-The Center bridges the gap by providing access to the training needed for emerging jobs and careers.
+We bridge the gap by providing access to the job training and placement they need to successfully enter the labor force.

 Gary A. Officer, President & CEO